Equivalent stress

 The InverseLangevinFunctionApproximations enumeration lists the approximations that have been implemented and that can be evaluated in a constexpr context:

-The computeApproximateInverseLangevinFunction computes one approximation of the inverse Langevin function and the computeApproximateInverseLangevinFunctionAndDerivative function computes ne approximation of the inverse Langevin function and its derivative.
+The computeApproximateInverseLangevinFunction computes one approximation of the inverse Langevin function and the computeApproximateInverseLangevinFunctionAndDerivative function computes an approximation of the inverse Langevin function and its derivative.
 These functions have two template parameters: the approximation selected and the numeric type to be used.
 By default, the JEDYNAK_2015 approximation is used and the numeric type can be deduced from the type of the argument.

 The approximation proposed by Bergström and Boyce [3] is given by the following function: \[ \mathcal{L}^{-1}\left(x\right) \approx \left\{ \begin{aligned} c_{1} \tan\left(c_{2} \, x\right) + c_{3} \, x &\quad\text{if}\quad \left|x\right| \leq c_{0}\\ \displaystyle\frac{\displaystyle 1}{\displaystyle \mathop{sign}\left(x\right)-x}&\quad\text{if}\quad \left|x\right| > c_{0} \end{aligned} \right. \]